 Diagnosis of Aspergillosis

-Galactomannan antigen test on serum and bronchoalveolar lavage fluid
+• Galactomannan antigen test on serum and/or bronchoalveolar lavage fluid

 Chest x-rays are taken; however, chest CT is far more sensitive and should be done if patients are at high risk (ie, neutropenic).
 CT of sinuses is done if sinus infection is suspected.
 A movable fungus ball within a cavitary lesion is characteristic on both, although most lesions are focal and solid.
 Sometimes imaging detects a halo sign (a hazy shadow surrounding a nodule) or cavitation within a necrotic lesion.
 Diffuse, generalized pulmonary infiltrates are seen in some patients.

-Detection of antigens such as galactomannan can be specific but, in serum, is often not sufficiently sensitive to identify most cases in their early stages.
-In invasive pulmonary aspergillosis, the galactomannan test on bronchoalveolar lavage fluid is much more sensitive than that on serum and is often the only option for patients with thrombocytopenia, for whom biopsy is contraindicated.
-Polymerase chain reaction (PCR) assays are available commercially, but they are not currently approved by the U.S. Food and Drug Administration (FDA).
+Serum Aspergillus galactomannan is specific but often not sufficiently sensitive to identify most cases in their early stages.
+In invasive pulmonary aspergillosis, the galactomannan test on bronchoalveolar lavage fluid is much more sensitive than that on serum and is often the only diagnostic option for patients with thrombocytopenia, for whom biopsy is contraindicated.
+Polymerase chain reaction (PCR) assays are available commercially.

 Treatment of Aspergillosis

-Usually, complete cure requires reversal of immunosuppression (eg, resolution of neutropenia, discontinuation of corticosteroids).
+Usually, treatment requires reversal of immunosuppression (eg, resolution of neutropenia, discontinuation of corticosteroids).
 Recrudescence is common if neutropenia recurs.

 Aspergillomas neither require nor respond to systemic antifungal therapy but may require resection because of local effects, especially hemoptysis.